johnmay/beam/README.md

 Graph.fromSmiles("[CH]1=[CH]C=C[CH]=[CH]1").toSmiles();       // mix bracket and subset atoms
 ```

-Although preserving the representation was one of the design goals for beam it is common practise to normalise.
+Although preserving the representation was one of the design goals for beam it
-As such there are several utilities for standardising outputs.
+is common practise to normalise.
+There are several utilities for helping to
+standardise output.

-One can easily convert a molecule with implicit hydrogens `[CH3][CH2][OH]` to
+_Collapse_ a graph with implicit hydrogens `[CH3][CH2][OH]` to one with inferred
-one with inferred hydrogens `CCO`.
+hydrogens `CCO`.

 ```java
 Graph g = Graph.fromSmiles("[CH3][CH2][OH]");